keelancook/missionscenter/docs/advocacy-team-overview.md

 ---
 title: Advocacy Team Overview
 author: Keelan Cook
-type: doc
+layout: doc
 created: 2021-02-12

 ---

 ![Advocacy Banner](https://i.imgur.com/JkzxoQ7.png)

 Advocacy Teams are the most tangible expression of _our church’s _commitment to support our missionaries who are serving in cross-cultural environments.
-The team is centered around one team leader and can be made up of 4-8 individuals who provide on-going care and support.
+The team is centered around one team leader and can be made up of 4-8 individuals who provide ongoing care and support.
 They serve as a primary link between the church as a whole and the missionary.

 Simply put, an advocate team is a group of people who deeply love and care for their missionary.
 They communicate, pray for and stay connected to their missionary on a regular basis.
 Because of these strong personal relationships, the missionary can be open and honest, allowing his or her team to see needs and share successes and defeats.